IUFOR-selvicultura/COMFOR.NFI/README.md

 This folder holds scripts aiming to make graphical representation of all calculus made previously, including maps at diferent levels and plots of evolution along different editions of NFI.

+There are also scripts for revise species composition, mixed species combinations, selection of plots with especific combinations and graphs of this combinations

 - NFIComplexForMap.r